angular-ui/ui-grid/DEVELOPER.md

 ```

 ######rowBuilder
-rowBuilder functions allow you to add your own properties / functions to each GridRow object.
+RowBuilder functions allow you to add your own properties / functions to each GridRow object.
 Again, it's
  best to implement function in a service.
 See ui.grid.edit unit tests on how to easily test your function

 ```javascript